-Teachers will reinforce positive behaviour for learning through good relationships and clear expectations linked to the school's vision and values.
-All classroom teachers are responsible for the behaviour in their classroom and it is their duty to make St Chad's a happy and safe place to learn.
+Teachers will reinforce positive behavior for learning through good relationships and clear expectations linked to the school's vision of LOVE.
+All classroom teachers are responsible for the behavior in their classroom and it is their duty to make St Chad's a happy and safe place to learn.
 As teaching staff, it is always useful to keep in mind these thoughts: